 The book handles death and religious tension through a historical lens.
 The conflict between Orthodox Christianity and pagan folklore is central and depicted with nuance, though the institutional church is often shown as a restrictive force.
 Violence is present but feels like a grim fairy tale rather than being gratuitous.

-A thoughtful 13-year-old girl who feels like an outsider in her own community or a teen who loves 'dark academia' vibes but prefers a historical, mythological setting.
+A thoughtful 13-year-old who feels like an outsider in their own community or a teen who loves 'dark academia' vibes but prefers a historical, mythological setting.

-Parents should be aware of a few scenes involving scary folklore creatures and the intense psychological pressure placed on Vasya to join a convent or marry.
-A parent might notice their child bristling against rules or expressing frustration with 'gendered' expectations, such as being told how a girl 'should' behave.
+Parents should be aware of a few scenes involving scary folklore creatures and the intense psychological pressure placed on Vasya to marry against her will, reflecting the limited choices available to women in that time period.
+A parent might notice their child bristling against rules or expressing frustration with being told how they 'should' behave.

-Younger readers (12-13) will focus on the magic and the 'scary' elements, while older teens will appreciate the feminist subtext and the complexity of the religious shifts.
+Younger readers (12-13) will focus on the magic and the 'scary' elements, while older teens may also appreciate the historical context and the themes of female agency.

 Vasilisa (Vasya) Petrovna grows up in a remote Russian village, gifted with the 'second sight' that allows her to see the household and nature spirits (chyrti) that protect her home.
 When her father brings home a new stepmother, Anna, who views these spirits as demons, the village stops leaving offerings.
 This weakens the protectors and allows an ancient evil, the Bear, to begin his return.
 Vasya must defy her family, navigate a budding relationship with the Frost King, and embrace her forbidden power to save her people from a literal and spiritual winter.